Murad IV: Early life

 Murad IV was born on 27 July 1612 to Ahmed I (reign 1603 – 1617) and his consort and later wife Kösem Sultan, an ethnic Greek.
 After his father's death when he was six years old, he was confined in the Kafes with his brothers, Suleiman, Kasim, Bayezid and Ibrahim.

 Grand Vizier Kemankeş Ali Pasha and Şeyhülislam Yahya Efendi were deposed from their position.
-The next day, the child of the age of 6 was taken to the Eyüp Sultan Mausoleum.
-The swords of Prophet Muhammad and Yavuz Sultan Selim were bequeathed to him.
+The next day, the child of the age of six was taken to the Eyüp Sultan Mausoleum.
+The swords of Muhammad and Yavuz Sultan Selim were bequeathed to him.
 Five days later he was circumcised.

 Reign

-Early reign (1623–32)
+Early reign (1623–1632)

-Murad IV was for a long time under the control of his relatives and during his early years as Sultan, his mother, Kösem Sultan, essentially ruled through him.
-In this period, the Safavid Empire invaded Iraq, Northern Anatolia erupted in revolts, and in 1631 the Janissaries stormed the palace and killed the Grand Vizier, among others.
+Murad IV was for a long time under the control of his relatives and during his early years as Sultan; his mother, Kösem Sultan, essentially ruled through him.
+In this period, the Safavid Empire invaded Ottoman Iraq, Northern Anatolia erupted in revolts, and in 1631 the Janissaries stormed the palace and killed the Grand Vizier, among others.

-At the age of 16 in 1628, he had his brother-in-law (his sister Gevherhan Sultan's husband, who was also the former governor of Egypt), Kara Mustafa Pasha, executed for a claimed action "against the law of God".
+At the age of 16 in 1628, he had his brother-in-law (his sister Fatma Sultan's husband, who was also the former governor of Egypt), Kara Mustafa Pasha, executed for a claimed action "against the law of God".

 After the death of the Grand Vizier Çerkes Mehmed Pasha in the winter of Tokat, Diyarbekir Beylerbeyi Hafiz Ahmed Pasha became a vizier on 8 February 1625.

-An epidemic, which started in the summer of 1625 and called the plague of Bayrampaşa, spread to threaten the population of Istanbul.
+An epidemic, which started in the summer of 1625 and was called the plague of Bayrampaşa, spread to threaten the population of Constantinople (present day Istanbul).
 On average, a thousand people died every day.
 The people fled to the Okmeydanı to escape the plague.
-The situation was worse in the countryside outside of Istanbul.
+The situation was worse in the countryside outside of Constantinople.

 Absolute rule and imperial policies (1632–1640)

-Murad IV banned alcohol, tobacco, and coffee in Constantinople.
-He ordered execution for breaking this ban.
-He restored the judicial regulations by very strict punishments, including execution; he once strangled a grand vizier for the reason that the official had beaten his mother-in-law.
+In 1632, Murad IV banned the smoking of tobacco and opium and closed coffee-houses, which were believed to be centers of sedition.
+Also in the same year as noted by Dimitrie Cantemir, he legalized the selling and drinking of alcohol even for Muslims, an act which had no precedent at the time.
+Previously known to be fond of drinking, in 1634, he realized the dangers of wine, and banned both the sale and drinking of alcohol and ordered taverns to close.
+He ordered execution for breaking this ban and restored the judicial regulations by very strict punishments, including execution; he once strangled a grand vizier for the reason that the official had beaten his mother-in-law.